nextcloud/news/bin/updater/README.rst

 ownCloud News Updater
 =====================

 ownCloud does not require people to install threading or multiprocessing libraries.
-Because the feed update process is mainly limited by I/O, parallell fetching of RSS feed updates can speed up the updating process a lot.
+Because the feed update process is mainly limited by I/O, parallell fetching of RSS feed updates can speed up the updating process significantly.
 In addition the cronjob can get `into a deadlock <https://github.com/owncloud/core/issues/3221>`_ which will halt cause your feeds not to be updated.
 This can be soled by using a script that uses the `updater API <https://github.com/owncloud/news/wiki/Cron-1.2>`_

 Preinstallation
 ---------------